ssec/polar2grid/py/polar2grid/doc/source/verification/viirs_verification.rst

     ./p2g_compare_geotiff.sh output work

 This script compares the values of all the GeoTIFF files for all VIIRS Bands found.
-The output from our test system are shown below.
+The output from our test system is shown below.

 .. code-block:: bash